 About the course

-The one-year, full-time, taught course in radiation biology leading to an MSc awarded by the University of Oxford.
-The MSc in Radiation Biology comprises a five-month core theoretical course covering the emerging areas of fundamental biology for oncology and its treatment by radiotherapy and a six-month high-quality basic laboratory research project.
+This one-year, full-time, taught course leads to an MSc in Radiation Biology awarded by the University of Oxford.
+It comprises a five-month core theoretical course covering the emerging areas of fundamental radiation biology for oncology and its treatment by radiotherapy and a six-month high-quality laboratory research project.

-You are recommended to visit the Department of Oncology website to see the range of radiation research undertaken within the department before you apply.
+Applicants are recommended to visit the Department of Oncology website to review the range of radiation research undertaken within the department before they apply.

-The remaining six months is allowed for a high-quality laboratory research project, where specific training and guidance will be provided to enable you to complete the research project.
+The remaining six months focus on a high-quality laboratory project in basic or clinically applied research, where specific training and guidance is provided to enable students to complete the research project.

 Many of the Department of Oncology's former students have continued academic studies towards a PhD/DPhil, applied to study medicine or returned to finalise their clinical training or become academic professionals in the area of radiation protection.